Handball Championship of Bosnia and Herzegovina

 The Handball Championship of Bosnia and Herzegovina is the top handball league in Bosnia and Herzegovina.
-The league is operated by the Handball Federation of Bosnia and Herzegovina.
-It is composed of 16 teams.
+The league is operated by the Handball Federation of Bosnia and Herzegovina and is composed of 16 teams.
 The champion is seeded into the EHF Champions League.
 Second team is seeded into EHF Cup, while third and fourth teams go to EHF Challenge Cup.
 The winner of the league cup is seeded into the EHF Cup Winner's Cup.

 Premier handball league for men

 2021-22 Season participants

 The following 16 clubs compete in the Handball Premier League during the 2021-22 season.